Frequently Asked Questions about Advanced Composites Inc.

 What is the difference between the compression molding and lay-up methods of composites manufacturing?

 The compression molding process is largely mechanical.
 In contrast, lay-up composites manufacturing involves far less mechanical intervention and far more manual manipulation.
 To be sure, compression molding requires a certain degree of human arrangement: a composites technician must carefully place fibers, in the correct layering and orientation, into the mold.
 From there, however, a mechanical compression occurs.
 The material in the mold is subjected to extreme pressures to consolidate the carbon fiber and resin composite materials.
 Lay-up is more laborious.
 A lay-up technician utilizes an open-mold system and uses a variety of hand instruments to form the composite structure.
-For further info on both the compression molding and lay-up processes, see our lay-up page and our compression molding page.
+Frequently asked questions on both the compression molding and lay-up processes is ideal, see our lay-up page and our compression molding page.

 What is the ISO9001 quality certification?